-- Go through the teams in an order that makes sense, comparing pairs of teams and explaining why one beat the other.
-Typically, this will mean going chronologically (beginning with OG and ending with CO) or in the order of the decision (starting with either the first or fourth-place team). - Comparing teams involves more than making isolated statements about Team X and Team Y, and saying "so X clearly beat Y".
-It requires that you explain the interaction between the teams to establish who had the better arguments. - Be specific and be detailed the vague application of adjectives is not sufficient judging.
+Go through the teams in an order that makes sense, comparing pairs of teams and explaining why one beat the other.
+Typically, this will mean going chronologically (beginning with OG and ending with CO) or in the order of the decision (starting with either the first or fourth-place team).

+Comparing teams involves more than making isolated statements about Team X and Team Y, and saying "so X clearly beat Y".
+It requires that you explain the interaction between the teams to establish who had the better arguments.

+Be specific and be detailed - the vague application of adjectives is not sufficient judging (see Section 3.6 for examples).
 Identify arguments, whether and how they were responded to, and what the impact of the remainder was.
-Identify which teams get credit for what, and how this influenced your decision about whether or not we should support the motion. - One effective way to give feedback on an argument or area of clash is to discuss the contribution of each team on that point in chronological order.
+Identify which teams get credit for what, and how this influenced your decision about whether or not we should support the motion.

+One effective way to give feedback on an argument or area of clash is to discuss the contribution of each team on that point in chronological order.
 In other words, discuss first the contribution made by first proposition, then the contribution made by first opposition, and then explain why one was more persuasive than the other and the factors that went into that decision.
+Judges are not required to follow this format, but they are required to be comparative and specific.

+To continue the illustrative example detailed above, using the sample motion "THW sack all CA teams and replace with automatic big data motion generators":

-Judges are not required to follow this format, but they are required to be comparative and specific. - To continue the illustrative example detailed above: "Going through the debate chronologically to explain the call: we identified four clashes between Opening Government and Opening Opposition, these were 1.
+"Going through the debate chronologically to explain the call: we identified four clashes between Opening Government and Opening Opposition, these were 1.
 Is it legitimate to sack CA teams, 2.
 Will sacking CA teams lead to better motions, 3.
 Will sacking CA teams lead to better judging and 4.
-Will this lead to CA teams being paid. - Looking at clash 1: is it legitimate to sack CA teams Opening Government have two claims, 1.
-The main obligation of tournament organisers is to run a good tournament and 2.
-CA teams have implicitly consented to being sacked in certain situations.
+Will this lead to CA teams being paid.

+Looking at clash 1: is it legitimate to sack CA teams - Opening Government have two claims, 1.
+The main obligation of tournament organisers is to run a good tournament and

+2. CA teams have implicitly consented to being sacked in certain situations.
 Dealing with the first of these claims to begin with, we found the analysis around the point that participants give up much time and money to attend a tournament which could be ruined by terrible Adjudication highly persuasive.

 Opening Opposition's response to this claim however, is clever: they accept Opening Government's analysis, but state that CA teams also give up their time and money (opportunity cost of time spent was a good example of this).
-Importantly for the panel, they correctly point out there is a disconnect between the argument Opening Government do not respond to this in the Deputy Prime Minister speech and therefore this claim is not able to gain any traction.
+Importantly for the panel, they correctly point out there is a disconnect between the argument Opening Government make and the conclusion that this makes it legitimate to sack CA teams; unfortunately, Opening Government do not respond to this in the Deputy Prime Minister speech and therefore this claim is not able to gain any traction.